Does a first-time writer need a literary agent?

 Even if you’re on fire to get your manuscript out there, take a breath, step back, and do some reading…and not online, where misinformation abounds.
-The internet is an invaluable research tool, but only if you know how to filter what you find, and you can’t do that unless you already have a decent knowledge base.
+The internet is an invaluable research tool, but only if you know how to filter what you find, and it’s hard to do that unless you already have a decent knowledge base.

 Go to a bookstore (yes, I know, very old school), and spend some time in the section where books on writing are shelved.
 There are many excellent how-to-get-published books that will help you learn the basics.
 Please don’t skip this step; it really is one of the best investments in your future career that you will ever make.

 See this post from Writer Beware’s blog for more suggestions for reading, researching, and learning about the publishing industry.